 A SAIKAT “member” is defined as an individual/group who has paid the annual membership dues by August 15th of the membership year.

-A single person who resides with a member family shall be considered a member of the family provided that he/she is under the age of eighteen (18) or financially dependent on the family.
+A single person who resides with a member family shall be considered a member of the family if he/she is under the age of eighteen (18) or financially dependent on the family.

 Membership shall not be restricted to anyone meeting the requirements of Article III of the Constitution.